Ganrokh/100-days-of-code/log.md

 **Thoughts:** Today was going to be my last dedicated CSS practice day for awhile.
 I made a mock Blizzard Battle.net homepage.
 Nothing fancy.
 I like how it turned out.
 I need more practice with the Bootstrap classes that change margins/borders/etc.

 **Link to Project:** https://htmlpreview.github.io/?https://github.com/Ganrokh/Mock-BattleNet-Homepage/blob/master/index.html

+### Day 26: Wednesday, October 31st, 2018

+**Today's Progress:** Returned to JavaScript array practice.

+**Thoughts:** I had to take a couple extra days off because it's the end of the month and work got busy.
+Today, I returned to learning JavaScript, mainly arrays.
+I've been on arrays for a few days now, but I want them completely drilled into my head.
+I mainly just practiced various methods with them.